COVID-19. Alert Level 4. Essential Services in Shutdown

-Here you can learn about different carpet cleaning services and ask any question you have about carpet cleaning or rugs.
-You can learn how to choose a carpet cleaning service or get information about cleaning rugs yourself with our tips in our blog.
+Here you can learn about different carpet cleaning services and ask any questions you have about carpet cleaning or rugs.
+You can learn how to choose a carpet cleaning service or get information about cleaning rugs yourself with our tips on our blog.
 We welcome your questions, and we are sure you will find the answers you have been looking for.

 There are heated portables on the market that consumers can buy, but there is a trade-off in extraction performance, for the heat, and the heat cannot maintain 180 degrees at the carpet.
 The temperature of 180 degrees is important because this temperature sanitizes the carpet by killing bacteria, fleas, and dust mites.
 If you do not have allergies, pets, kids, wear shoes inside, and you frequently vacuum, then you are a perfect candidate for low moister carpet cleaning.
 This method can be accomplished in different fashions, by spreading a moist spongy material on the carpet (HOST), or spraying an encapsulation product, or a cleaner on the carpet.
 The method to recover it is similar to a rotary pad machine that rubs the carpet of the dirt and spray, giving the appearance of the clean carpet.
 This method is really a surface cleaner, and the results do look good if you have light soiling.

 When it comes to rug cleaning, it depends on the quality and where it was made, when determining the preferred carpet cleaning method.
 If your rug is hand made then the method recommended by respected professionals is a full submerged bath and rinse.
 This process is typically done by a rug specialist, who has a “rug pit” at their place of business, and is skilled in knowing the fabric, and make of the rug, in order to know how to proceed with care.

 Carpet Cleaning Companies